Brandon-Alvarez-03/Brandon-Alvarez-03/README.md

 Born and raised in New York City, I'm a  Software Engineer with a B.S. degree in Civil and Environmental Engineering, A Software Engineering Full-Time Boot Camp Certificate, and currently completing a Postbaccalaureate B.S. in Computer Science.
 I transitioned from environmental engineering to software development, finding my true passion in coding and building innovative solutions.

-As a former paratrooper, I'm no stranger to challenges.
-I bring this resilience to my tech career, where I focus on  Go(Lang), Python, JavaScript, React/Nextjs, TailwindCSS, PostgreSQL, and back-end-centric full stack development.
-My love for drones extends beyond flying - I build, program, and explore drone technology applications, adding a creative twist to my technical skills.

 <!--
 🔨 **Languages and Tools:**
 <div>